mneedham/batch-import/readme.md

 A further example is included in the `sample` directory and can be imported by running `sh sample/import.sh` from the root directory.

-Max De Marzi has written a 3 part blog series showing his experiences using batch import:
+Max De Marzi has written a blog series showing his experiences using batch import:

 * [Part 1](http://maxdemarzi.com/2012/02/28/batch-importer-part-1/)
 * [Part 2](http://maxdemarzi.com/2012/02/28/batch-importer-part-2/)
 * [Part 3](http://maxdemarzi.com/2012/07/02/batch-importer-part-3/)

+##

 ## File format